 If performance and quality/price ratio are essential elements in the choice of an aggregator, so is ergonomics.
 Since some software interfaces are better built than others, good software should be easy to use.
 This will enable you to become familiar with the platform more quickly and to get going as quickly as possible, setting up your feeds so that they can be immediately distributed on marketing channels.
 You will also be able to have a global view of the health status of your feeds.

 At Lengow, we’re committed to providing a quality experience for our customers.
 Our new platform has been designed with this in mind to provide an intuitive experience for users of our platform.

 Whichever feed manager you choose, don’t hesitate to request a demo to see if the interface is easy to use.

 With the multiplication of marketing channels in the e-commerce market, feed managers must have the structural capacity and sufficient technical load to be able to index hundreds of billions of products each year.
 If you have a product catalogue with thousands or even millions of products, make sure that the feed aggregator is able to process your product data streams to quickly distribute them to the channels of your choice.

 Feed managers also allow you to enrich your product feeds regularly, beyond the simple import and export of your data.
-Throughout your activity within the platform, you can use a number of features to enrich your catalogue, such as automatic rules allowing you to perform a number of actions such as enriching your product sheets, adjusting your stock, adapting your feed to the specificities of broadcasters, among many others!
+Throughout your activity within the platform, you can use a number of features to enrich your catalogue, such as automatic rules allowing you to perform a number of actions such as enriching your product sheets, adjusting your stock, adapting your feed to the specificities of channels, among many others!